larpchronicles/rules/rules-topics/12_production-skills.md

 | IV   | Ore |
 | V | Ore |
 | X | Ore  |
+* Type of Ore is randomized, only the tier matters.

 ### Scrapping Products
 | _**Material Tier**_ | _**Product**_  |